voxmedia/rich-text-ruby/README.md

 - `el`: the new [Nokogiri::XML::Node](https://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/Node) instance being rendered.
 Its tag type is already set by the formatting rule.
 - `op`: the `RichText::Op` instance being rendered.
 You may references its `attributes` and `value`.
-- `ctx`: an optional context object passed via `delta.to_html(render_context: obj)`.
+- `ctx`: an optional context object passed via `delta.to_html(context: obj)`.
 Providing a render context allows data to be shared across all formatting functions.